Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Theta structures and a modular interpretation of the isogeny formula

 Let $(A, \pol, \Theta_\pol)/k$ be a principally polarized abelian variety of dimension~$g$ with a totally symmetric theta structure $\Theta_\pol$ of level~$n$ on $\pol$.
-This implies that $n$ is even which we assume from now on.
+This implies that $n$ is even which we assume from now on (until the end of this section).
 Let $K$ be a $k$-rational totally isotropic subgroup for the Weil pairing of $\pol^\ell$, with $\ell$ prime to $n p$ or to $n$ if $p=0$.